 Who doesn’t love a moist, rich, delicious slice of cake every now and then?
 Being diagnosed with celiac disease or gluten intolerance doesn’t have to mean the end of cake, cookies, breads and other baked goods.
 All it means is that you’ll need to find gluten free versions of these products.
-Whether you have a local gluten free bakery, enjoy baking from scratch or like the convenience of a ready to go mix, gluten free doesn’t have to mean cake free.
+Whether you have a local How to Make Gluten Free Scones, enjoy baking from scratch or like the convenience of a ready to go mix, gluten free doesn’t have to mean cake free.

 Once you’ve found a replacement flour, any cake recipe becomes a gluten free cake recipe – just substitute the flour (and be sure to use gluten free versions of other ingredients like baking soda and powder).